winstxnhdw/phishy/README.md

 ## Known Issues

-If you receive the following error, please check if you are using an AdBlocker.
+If you receive the following error, please check if an AdBlocker is active.

 ```javascript
 TypeError: NetworkError when attempting to fetch resource.